Adherence to non-financial conflicts of interest policy in Cochrane reviews where authors are also editorial board members

 Description

-Background: conflict of interest (COI) represents a major threat to the validity of research and its impact is well recognized and has been extensively addressed in the literature [1,2].
-The impact of non-financial conflict of interest (nfCOI) in conducting systematic reviews is not ignored by Cochrane, that has a strict policy, updated recently, whose management process is a responsibility of Cochrane Review Group (CRG) editorial boards.
-A author involvement in a supporting CRG editorial board represents an additional threat that must not be negleted, although this involvement is allowed by Cochrane policy [3].
+Background: Conflict of interest (COI) represents a major threat to the validity of research, and its impact is well recognized and has been extensively addressed in the literature [1,2].
+The impact of nonfinancial conflict of interest (nfCOI) in conducting systematic reviews is not ignored by Cochrane, which has a strict policy, updated recently, and whose management process is a responsibility of Cochrane Review Group (CRG) editorial boards.
+An author’s involvement in a supporting CRG editorial board represents an additional threat that must not be neglected, although this involvement is allowed by Cochrane policy [3].

-Results: all 260 published Cochrane reviews (CR) in issues 1 to 6 from 2019 of the CDSR were analysed.
-Overall, 133 (51.2%, 133/260) of CR had at least one author that was also listed as an editor in the CRG.
+Results: All 260 published Cochrane reviews (CRs) in issues 1 to 6 from 2019 of the Cochrane Database of Systematic Reviews were analysed.
+Overall, 133 (51.2%, 133/260) CRs had at least one author who was also listed as an editor in the CRG.
 Of these, 5 (3.8%, 5/133) appropriately declared the conflict according to Cochrane policies.
-In 6.5% (17/133) CR, the contact author had a leading editorial position within the CRG and in 4 of 17 was this stated according to Cochrane policy.
+In 6.5% (17/133) of CRs, the contact author had a leading editorial position within the CRG, and this was stated according to Cochrane policy in 4 of 17.
 No CR with the contact author who also had a leading editorial position detailed strategies to prevent any potential issues related to this issue during the editorial process in accordance with Cochrane policy.

-Conclusions: CR demonstrate poor adherence to Cochrane’s own policy on nfCOI when review authors also have an editorial role in the supporting CRG.
-Further updates of Cochrane´s COI policy should address strategis to improve adherence alongside transparency of editorial processes.
+Conclusions: CRs demonstrate poor adherence to Cochrane’s own policy on nfCOI when review authors also have an editorial role in the supporting CRG.
+Further updates of Cochrane’s COI policy should address strategies to improve adherence alongside transparency of editorial processes.
 We proposed a specific nfCOI form to facilitate disclosure when authors are also editors (available in [4]).

-Patient, public and/or healthcare consumer involvement: It is important that Cochrane ensures the management and report of nfCOI to ensure credibility as a global leader in the production and dissemination of systematic reviews.
+Patient, public and/or healthcare consumer involvement: It is important that Cochrane ensures the management and reporting of nfCOI to ensure credibility as a global leader in the production and dissemination of systematic reviews.